Part VI

 Ethical intimacy and grounded facilitation rest on four interwoven pillars:

-- Self-Regulation: Ground and resource before sharing charge.
+- Self-Regulation: Ground and steady before sharing charge.

 - Living-Consent: Treat agreements as ongoing and revocable.